top of page

 Once your child completes the session, he/she is fully skilled to survive an aquatic emergency and in most cases has a successful rollback-to-float or swim-float-swim sequence.

 Refresher Lessons are highly recommended every 6-8 months to adjust your child's skills to their growing body.
 You can come back for refreshers when you are ready/prior to the next swim season.
-Maintenance lessons are also available.
+Maintenance lessons are also available, I recommend 1 lesson per month to keep confidence high and skills progressing.

 WILL MY CHILD HATE THE WATER?